remshad/money.payatom/status polling/readme.md

 ```
 - step 4: send a Post request with given url

-Send a post request which contain  pid,order_id,post_hash ( as json post body ) to url_of_polling_api and you will get a response after validating data
+Send a post request which contain  pid,ref_code,post_hash ( as json post body ) to url_of_polling_api and you will get a response after validating data

 ```sh